Report: Trees for steep slopes

 - Measures that restrict the likelihood of landslide occurrence that could form debris flows.

-Estimating the effect that mitigation activities would likely have on consequences of erosion would offer immediate security in terms of the plantation forest industries social licence to operate in erodible steeplands.
-Additionally, it will provide more scientifically robust evidence in support of the effectiveness of alternative species or regimes in mitigating surface erosion processes, and in reducing the occurrence of shallow landslides during storm events, that will greatly assist territorial authorities during the consenting process.
+Modelling the effect mitigation activities would likely have on level of erosion would provide immediate security in terms of the plantation forest industries social licence to operate in erodible steeplands.
+Additionally, this would also provide scientifically robust evidence in support of the effectiveness of alternative species or regimes in mitigating surface erosion processes, and in reducing the occurrence of shallow landslides during storm events.
+In turn this would greatly assist territorial authorities during the consenting process.
 Fine-tuning trade-offs between economic and environmental outcomes may be possible as more empirical evidence becomes available over time.
 Benchmarking levels of pre- and post-harvest erosion against the status-quo pastoral land use when seeking territorial authority permission to afforest steeplands may also provide useful decision-making tools for both landowner and regulator.

-Research is also required that quantifies productivity gains from innovative practices by foresters who have recognised problems and produced solutions to these.
-Although satisfied with their solutions in terms of their own operation, other operators may not be aware of such innovative practices or paradigms.
+Research is also required that quantifies the productivity gains made by foresters who have undertaken innovative practices.
+Although individual foresters have recognised problems and produced solutions to these, other operators may not be aware of such innovative practices or paradigms.
 Although a "no worker on the slope, no hand on the chainsaw" policy is a worthy vision of Forest Growers Research for larger-scale harvesting operations, at the smaller scale sustainable harvesting of steeplands might best be optimised by innovations that involve less mechanisation and improve efficiency only at that scale.
 Resources are required to support and encourage innovation at the smaller scale and in particular continuous cover harvesting or small coupe harvesting efficiency.

 For growers to deploy a species and regime at any scale, models would also be required that estimate returns according to rotation length or harvest regime, taking into account initial stocking and thinning practices that mitigate erosion.
 Extending the rotation length is desirable for reducing erosion over time, but it has negative impacts on economic rates of return.
 Slower growing species that yield high-value timber may offer an appropriate trade-off that satisfies both growers and territorial authorities.
 Alternatively, faster growing species managed as a continuous cover forest may prove to be profitable and environmentally sustainable on steeper slopes.